Betty Bacon Blunt’s wordless novel, Bet It’s A Boy, in 46 drawings is a lighthearted pictorial account of a woman’s journey to childbirth.

 - all 3 copies are unpaginated

 - The plastic spiral and plastic comb are printed recto while the Perfect Bound is printed recto and verso.
-Was the Perfect Bound a War effort to save on petroleum/paper?
+Was the Perfect Bound a War effort to save on petroleum or paper?

 3 Colours: